ASKnetCommunity/Antifraud-Bootcamp/measures_against_fraud.md

 Find a file named install.exe,setup.exe or something similar Double click to start installation process
 ## private search Engine
-It enables an users to search the internet without while protecting your privacy for instance DuckDuckGo, Qwant and Start page
+It enables an users to search the internet while protecting your privacy. it involves no tracking for instance DuckDuckGo, Qwant and Start page
+## how to choose best search engine for privacy
+a good suggestion starts with narrowing it down to two or three based on your needs and then reading the privacy policy for those brands( types of search engine)this will tell you how safe your data with information of whether or not the company sells customer data to third parties.
+You should also find out how the search engine generates revenue. one should also consider the accuracy of the search results, ease of use, whether they use cookies, how flexible the settings are, and whether you trust the organization.

 ## creating safe password?
 no B-day, no first name! **Use smal and capital characters + numbers + additional characters!!**